 The Norwegian department is excited to announce that between now and December 2025 we will be hosting and sponsoring 25 ways to engage with 2025, the commemoration of 200 years of organized migration from Norway to North America.

 Just as our students are navigating their paths forward in life, so too did the Norwegian immigrants who founded the college.
-The year 2025 presents an opportunity to celebrate the college’s strong ties with Norway—an opportunity to remember what it means to take great risks and embark on new journeys and find new senses of belonging and home.
+The year 2025 presents an opportunity to reflect on the college’s strong ties with Norway—an opportunity to remember what it means to take great risks and embark on new journeys and find new senses of belonging and home.

 Note that our events seek to commemorate rather than to celebrate the past uncritically.
 Our intention is to educate the community on the profound impact of Norwegian-American immigration to the US, and simultaneously do so honestly.